 A birthday is a very special day for our students and a day to be shared with friends.
-Parents should contact the student's teacher prior to the "special day" to be sure it is convenient to send a goodie bag to school.
+Caregivers should contact the student's teacher prior to the "special day" to be sure it is convenient to send a goodie bag to school.
 A goodie bag may include small items kids enjoy.
-For safety reasons, we are not accepting food for birthday celebrations.
+For safety reasons, we are not accepting homemade food for birthday celebrations.
+Due to the number of food allergies in our building, please refer to the safe snacks list curated by our school nurse.
 We ask that you not send invitations to private birthday parties to school.
 We request that NO balloons or flowers be delivered for students during school time.
 All schools are latex-free buildings; NO balloons are permitted.